Saeid-Dousti/Insight-AI-Project-LaibelNet/README.md

-# TagNet: An Automatic Label Discovery Tool
+# lAIbelNet: An Automatic Image Labeling Tool
 Framework for machine learning projects at Insight Atrificial Intelegence summer of 2020.

 ## Motivation for this project: